 The Finance Act 2011 introduced an annual bank levy in the UK.
 The UK Bank Levy is based on the total chargeable equity and liabilities as reported in the balance sheet of a Relevant Group at the end of a chargeable period.
 The Relevant Group for this purpose is a Foreign Banking Group whose ultimate parent is Banco Santander SA.
-The UK Bank Levy is calculated principally on the consolidated balance sheet of the UK subgroup parented by Santander UK Group Holdings plc, of which this Company is part.
-In determining the chargeable equity and liabilities the following amounts are excluded: adjusted Tier 1 capital; certain 'protected deposits' (for example those protected under the FSCS); liabilities that arise from certain insurance business within banking groups; liabilities in respect of currency notes in circulation; FSCS liabilities; liabilities representing segregated client money; and deferred tax liabilities, current tax liabilities, liabilities in respect of the UK Bank Levy, revaluation of property liabilities representing the revaluation of business premises and defined benefit retirement liabilities.
+The UK Bank Levy is calculated principally on the consolidated balance sheet of the UK subgroup parented by the Company.
+In determining the chargeable equity and liabilities the following amounts are excluded: adjusted Tier 1 capital; certain 'protected deposits' (for example those protected under the FSCS); liabilities that arise from certain insurance business within banking groups; liabilities in respect of currency notes in circulation; FSCS liabilities; liabilities representing segregated client money; and deferred tax liabilities, current tax liabilities in respect of the UK Bank Levy, revaluation of property liabilities, liabilities representing the revaluation of business premises and defined benefit retirement liabilities.